-While our Cravings Pro and Seasoned Pro have some default settings that make it marginally faster than Foodie Pro, Brunch Pro, or Cook’d Pro, the real pagespeed factors come into play with some specialized hosting settings or plugins.
+While our Cravings Pro and Seasoned Pro have some default settings that make it marginally faster than Foodie Pro, Brunch Pro, or Cook’d Pro, the real pagespeed factors come into play with some specialized hosting configurations (WPEngine, Flywheel) or plugins (WP Rocket)

 We recommend checking out this article: https://kinsta.com/blog/google-pagespeed-insights/

-- Use a host that has built-in caching (like our food blogger hosting) to speed up page response times
+- Use a host that has built-in caching (WPEngine, Flywheel) to speed up page response times

 - caching works by saving a static copy of your webpage, rather than making your server unnecessarily re-calculate the page based on 1,000,000+ lines of code